PengdaLiu/LAS-SpeechRecognition/README.md

 # LAS-SpeechRecognition

-Listen, Attend and Spell framework with DNN feature extractor.
+An implementation of the Listen, Attend and Spell speech recognition framework.
 See https://arxiv.org/pdf/1508.01211.pdf for original paper about LAS.